daniel-023/indonesian-asr-research/README.md

 ## Goals
 1. Collect in-the-wild speech data from YouTube
-   - Covering Indonesian, Indonesian–English code-switching (CS), and Southeast Asian (SEA) English accents (Indonesian, Filipino).
+   - Covering Indonesian, Indonesian–English code-switching, and Southeast Asian English accents (Indonesian, Filipino).
-2. Run scalable ASR processing on NSCC
+2. Run inference and processing on the NSCC
-   - Reproduce and adapt the GigaSpeech2 and NeMo SDP / Granary pipelines for Indonesian and SEA data.
+   - Reproduce and adapt the GigaSpeech2 and NeMo SDP / Granary pipelines for Indonesian and SEA speech.
 3. Produce high-quality ASR training datasets for low-resource settings
    - Generate segmented audio + transcripts with consistent normalisation, filtering, and manifests ready for downstream ASR training.